Helpful Hints¶

 OPAL¶

-Change a field’s type¶
+Changing a field type¶

 Change the type of an existing field by creating a new one with the desired type.
 You may keep both fields, or replace the existing one by giving it the same name.